Mechanisms for the Near-UV Photodissociation of CH$_3$I on D$_2$O/Cu(110): Introduction

-Details of the temporary capture of photoelectrons by thin ice films on metals has recently emerged from femtosecond two-photon photoemission experiments.
-These works have shown that for thin water films on metal surfaces, a short-lived surface solvated electron state exists.
+Details of the temporary capture of photoelectrons by thin ice films on metals has recently emerged from femtosecond two-photon photoemission (fs-2ppe) experiments.
+These works have shown that for a variety of thin water films on metal surfaces, a short-lived surface solvated electron state exists.
 In the case of D$_2$O/Cu(111) the solvated electron state is found at an energy of $\sim$2.9eV above the Fermi level\cite{Staehler:2008cx}, although the energies shift as a function of substrate, ice structure and time-- these states can decay over timescales ranging from a few hundred femtoseconds to minutes\cite{Bovensiepen:2009kj}.

 These surface solvated electrons are attractive as a mechanism for dissociation of a variety of halocarbon species, as many members of this class of molecules possess substantial dissociative electron attachment (DEA) cross sections for low energy electrons.
-That transient surface bound photoelectrons can cause DEA of coadsorbed halomethanes was recently demonstrated in our laboratory\cite{Jensen:2008jb}, though in this case the electrons were in delocalized image states, while the solvated surface electrons on D$_2$O ices are in localized states.
+That transient surface bound photoelectrons can cause DEA of coadsorbed halomethanes was recently demonstrated in our laboratory\cite{Jensen:2008jb}, though in this case the electrons were in delocalized image states above {\it n}-hexane, while the solvated surface electrons on D$_2$O ices are in localized states.
+The transfer of electrons solvated in D$_2$O thin films to coadsorbed chlorocarbons has been observed using fs-2ppe techniques\cite{Ryu:2006cy,Bertin:2008kw} as well as studied theoretically\cite{Bhattacharya:2010cb,Fabrikant:2012hw}.